 The Office of Sponsored Programs is responsible for reviewing all the materials in an application to ensure that the proposal is in compliance with UW requirements, federal and state regulations, is responsive to the particular Sponsor requirements, and is ready for submission to the Sponsor.

 To access detailed information for any sections within an application, use the help links.
-These help pages are written for campus users.
+The application help pages are part of the SAGE User Guide for campus users.